Someone-s-out-there/stutter.nvim/README.md

 # README

+## WARNING this project is WIP and not really for general use

 This plugin for neovim allows the mapping of key combinations in insert mode to provide a different character e.g. '..'  => '>'

 ## Installation